Battle of Albulena: Background

 Skanderbeg, the ruler of Albania (dominus Albaniae), had served for several years in the Ottoman army, as both soldier and commander, before returning to his homeland and beginning an uprising against the Ottoman Empire in 1444.
-The Second Battle of Kosovo in 1448 had ended with the defeat of John Hunyadi, voivode of Transylvania while Skanderbeg and his forces were on their way; but did not arrive due to his army being blocked off by Đurađ Branković, and so he was unable to provide help; Hunyadi engaged the Ottomans thinking Skanderbeg was not coming.
-In reparation, Skanderbeg ravaged Brankovic's domains.
+The Second Battle of Kosovo in 1448 had ended with the defeat of John Hunyadi, voivode of Transylvania while Skanderbeg and his forces were on their way; but did not arrive due to his army being blocked off by Đurađ Branković and so he was unable to provide help; Hunyadi engaged the Ottomans thinking Skanderbeg was not coming.
+In response to Branković's delaying, Skanderbeg ravaged Branković's domains.
 As a result of the defeat, the Ottomans were free from Hungarian pressure, which had been limited to Belgrade and its environs.
 In 1455, Skanderbeg laid siege to Berat, a fortress which had been seized from his control in 1450.
 The result was catastrophic for the Albanians who succumbed to an Ottoman counterattack upon Skanderbeg's temporary departure from the main force.
 Alfonso V of Aragon, Skanderbeg's most helpful and important ally, also suffered a blow to his ambitions which included a pan-Mediterranean empire.
-The Albanians, however, were able to recover their morale when Pope Calixtus III, who had begun to worry that his plans for crusade would be undermined, promised to aid Skanderbeg.Before the planned crusade commenced, Sultan Mehmed II the Conqueror (el-Fātiḥ) decided to march against Hungary and Albania.
+The Albanians, however, were able to recover their morale when Pope Calixtus III, who had begun to worry that his plans for crusade would be undermined, promised to aid Skanderbeg.

+Before the planned crusade commenced, Sultan Mehmed II the Conqueror (el-Fātiḥ) decided to march against Hungary and Albania.
 In April 1456, Skanderbeg sent Pal Engjëlli, his ambassador to the West, with a letter to Cardinal Domenico Capranica informing the Holy See of his need for aid.
-The Ottoman invasion came in May 1456 when Moses Golemi, Skanderbeg's former captain who had deserted after loss of Berat, met Skanderbeg's men at the Battle of Oranik.
+The Ottoman invasion came in May 1456 when Moisi Golemi, Skanderbeg's former captain who had deserted after loss of Berat, met Skanderbeg's men at the Battle of Oranik.
 The force was defeated and, through a show of mercy, Golemi was allowed to return to the Albanian ranks without punishment.
 In July 1456 Mehmed marched a large army to besiege Hungarian-held Belgrade in Serbia, but was defeated by Hunyadi.
 Later that year, İbrahim II of the Karamanid Dynasty tried to create an anti-Ottoman alliance which would include his realm, Skanderbeg, Hunyadi, Calixtus, and Alfonso, all of whom would act in concert to defeat the sultan.
 The plans were never put to practice, however.